EURO GOVT-Spanish debt leads ECB-inspired peripheral rally

 Spanish 10-year yields fell the furthest on

-scope of the ECB plan, fell by 6 bps to 3.00 percent with
+which are within the scope of the ECB plan, fell 15 bps to 2.91

 "It's driving confidence through the market.
 You see the